yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 {: #csr-template-schema}

 Following is a JSON Schema definition of the CSR template.
-The syntax used is that of draft 7 of [[json-schema]], which may not be the latest version of the corresponding Internet Draft {{!I-D.handrews-json-schema}} at the time of publication.
+The syntax used is that of draft 7 of JSON Schema, which may not be the latest version of the corresponding Internet Draft {{!I-D.handrews-json-schema}} at the time of publication.